juhameskanen/abstract/README.md

 ## The Axiom

 Stating "we assume nothing" is, in itself, an assumption.
-So we assume one thing, the only undeniable datum: The Observer (a persistent informational subsystem defining a conditional ensemble of histories, analogous to a boundary condition, reference frame, or coarse-graining constraint) exists.
+So we assume one thing, the only undeniable datum: The Observer exists.

 From this single point of certainty—the "I am"—we explore how a coherent physical universe, governed by smooth laws and complex structures, emerges not by decree, but as a statistical inevitability.